 Real Money Saving Tips for Everyone

 I’ve read tons of personal finance articles, many of which promise easy tips on how to save money every month.
 The problem is, most of these so-called “tips” aren’t very easy or convenient.
 For example, one of the most widely touted money saving tips is to downgrade your cell phone.
 Ditch the minutes and the data plan!
 Be happy with a bare-bones basic phone- It’s so easy!

 That’s not very realistic though.
-Granted, we don’t need to be connected to everything at every time, but it sure is convenient.
+Granted, we don’t need to be connected to everything at any time, but it sure is convenient.
 It’s also way easier to apply for jobs and follow up if you have access to your email on your cell phone.

 I also hate the one about driving to 6 different stores to get the best deals on each item.
 How is that easy?
 And after you factor in the gas and your wasted time, is it really saving you money?